 1. Join a good reason to read, indeed!

 March 2 is Dr. Seuss’s birthday and National Read Across America Day.
 Head to your local library or Barnes & Noble store for special story times and more activities that celebrate the joys of reading.

-2. Get in the St. Patrick's Day spirit.
+2. See Irish eyes smiling at the St. Patrick's Day parade.

 In honor of St. Patrick’s Day, Pearl River hosts a super celebration of all things Irish, including the second-largest St. Patrick’s Day parade in the state outside New York City.
 It typically features more than 20 bagpipe bands, at least three high school marching bands, veterans, fire fighters, police officers, and performances by at least six Irish dance schools.
 Check for details on the parade in early March on our calendar.